 Traditional dental implants require healthy, ample jaw tissue.
 If you have waited a long time to address lost teeth, it is likely that you have suffered significant bone atrophy.
 As a result, you may not qualify for traditional dental implants unless you undergo bone grafting, a process of augmenting the jaw with donor tissue.
 Fortunately, All-on-4 dental implants can help many patients experience the benefits of implants without having to undergo preparatory surgeries.
 To achieve this, two of the four implants are positioned at an angle to maximize surface contact with available tissue.

 All-on-4 implants can replace an entire arch of teeth using only four dental implants.
 As a result, this treatment is generally more affordable than an implant-supported denture, which often requires six to eight implants for optimal stability.
 Immediately after All-on-4 placement, a temporary restoration is attached to the implants.
 While traditional implants must fully integrate with the jaw before they can support a restoration, All-on-4 can provide an attractive, functional smile after a single appointment.
 Once the All-on-4 implants have fully integrated with the jaw (about three to six months later), the temporary restoration will be replaced with a permanent denture.

 Determining Your Candidacy

-Prior to your procedure, you will attend a one-on-one consultation with Dr. Herrington.
-He can first review your medical history to verify whether you are eligible for surgery.
+Prior to your procedure, you will attend a one-on-one consultation with Dr. Herrington to determine whether you are a candidate for dental implants.
+He will review your medical history to verify whether you are eligible for surgery.
 Conditions such as diabetes or autoimmune disorders can interfere with the healing process and diminish the likelihood of a successful treatment.